 From this follows for the time sequence of spending and taxation: “Since the destruction of something cannot logically occur prior to its creation, clearly government spending (which creates government money) logically precedes tax payments (which destroy government money).”

 This suggests that money comes into the world through deficits.
-This is true in principle but therefrom does not follow a rationale for ever-expanding government debt.
+This is true in principle but it does not follow from this a rationale for ever-expanding government debt.

 Deposit money is needed by the business sector to pay the workers who receive the wage income Yw per period.
 The need is only temporary because the business sector gets the money back if the workers fully spend their income, i.e. if C=Yw.

 Overdrafts are needed by the household sector for consumption expenditures if the households want to spend before they get their income.
 This time sequence is no problem for the Central Bank because the temporary overdrafts vanish with wage payments.

 The two transaction sequences for the case of a balanced budget C=Yw are combined in Figure 1 AXEC98 which shows the deposits/overdrafts of the household sector at the Central Bank over the course of one period.

 As a matter of principle, the time sequence ― spending before income or income before spending ― is NOT an issue at all.
 The Central Bank can handle EVERY transaction pattern.
 What matters is whether the budget is balanced at the end of the period or not, i.e. whether C=Yw.

 So we have two cases.
 In the first case, the household sector’s spending C is greater than wage income Yw.
 The transaction pattern in the case of continuous dissaving is shown in Figure 2 AXEC99.

 The transaction pattern in the case of saving, i.e. C is less than wage income Yw, is shown in Figure 3 AXEC100.

 The all-important question is whether the government ends up with a deficit or a surplus.
 If government spending G is greater than taxes T then government debt increases ― analogous to Figure 2 ― and this has NOTHING to do with whether spending comes before taxes or whether taxes come before spending.